winston-lab/warner_mnase_seq/README.md

 cd mnase_seq
 ```

-Run all commands from the base `mnase_seq` directory.
+Run all commands from the base `mnase_seq/` directory.

 **2. Download or transfers your .fastq.gz files into the `fastq/` directory.**